 “It’s hard for anyone to walk into Target and not spend $200, so avoid the walking into Target part,” said Maggie Tucker, friends on FIRE podcast co-host.
 “We all need things from Target, but keep it focused on what you truly need and what is on your list.
 To do this we suggest using Target’s free 2-day shipping, their free drive-up ordering, sending a spouse that has stronger impulse control with a clear shopping list and avoid going to Target with your kids.”

-Tucker adds that Target’s free 2-day shipping is available to all Target debit card holders (the same debit card gets you 5% cashback on everything at Target), and you can ship yourself just the items you need and avoid the impulse purchases that come from walking through the store.
+Most items from Target come with free standard shipping, while eligible items qualify for free 2-day shipping available to all Target debit card holders (the same debit card gets you 5% cashback on everything at Target).
+You can ship yourself the items you need and avoid impulse purchases from walking through the store.

 10. You Hide Purchases From Others